2026 Europe Interchange Call for Abstracts - CDISC Abstracts

 • Examples on ADaM ADA and PP datasets.
 Use of the new ADaM + IG 3.0.

-• Use of CDISC standards in Healthcare Data Systems, including eSource/Direct
+• Use of CDISC standards in healthcare data systems, including eSource/direct to patient apps.

-• Use of CDISC standards for data harmonization to facilitate data sharing and data reuse
+• Use of CDISC standards for data harmonization to facilitate data sharing and reuse.

 Global Regulatory Submissions